Gabe-Maja/portfolio-website/content/intro.md

 His analytics work spans insurance, fintech, and marketing - translating complex datasets into clear, actionable narratives that support decision-making and business performance.
 Based in South Africa, he's actively exploring opportunities where data storytelling can make a measurable impact.

-## What Sets Gabriel Apart
+## What Sets Gabe Apart

-Gabriel is a curious individual actively learning about new AI innovations and exploring how they can automate processes, make workflows more efficient, and increase quality.
+Gabe is a curious individual actively learning about new AI innovations and exploring how they can automate processes, make workflows more efficient, and increase quality.
 This forward-thinking approach to emerging technologies allows him to stay at the forefront of data analytics innovation and continuously enhance the value he delivers to organizations.

 ## Technical Skills